tasmota/docs/docs/Upgrading.md

 Upgrade over the serial connection using serial-to-USB adapter.

-Upload the new version over serial using the same process as in [Flashing](installation/Flashing.md) but DO NOT erase flash.
-The new binary will flash over the old one and keep all your settings intact.
+Upload the new version over serial using the same process as in [Flashing](Getting-Started#flashing) but DO NOT erase flash.
+The new binary will overwrite the old one and keep your settings.

 ## External Programs